Remarks on surfaces with $c_1^2 = 2\chi-1$ having non-trivial 2-torsion: Introduction

 \section{Introduction}

-In the present paper, we will show that any minimal complex surface with $c_1^2 = 2 \chi -1$ having non-trivial $2$-torsion divisors, where $c_1^2$ and $\chi$ are the first Chern number and the Euler Characteristic of the structure sheaf respectively, has the Euler characteristic $\chi$ not exceeding $4$.
-We will also give a complete description for the surfaces of the case $\chi =4$.
-Note that if $X$ is a minimal surface with $c_1^2 = 2 \chi -1$, then $X$ has vanishing irregularity, hence geometric genus $p_g = \chi -1$.

 In classification of regular surfaces of general type, the torsion parts of the Picard groups (the torsion groups for short) sometimes play an important role.
-One of the reasons for this lies in variety of topological types under single values of numerical invariants, which is common especially in cases of small geometric genus; the torsion group of a regular surface, isomorphic to the first homology group with integral coefficients, carries information which the numerical invariants $c_1^2$ and $\chi$ do not.
+One of the reasons for this lies in variety of topological types under single values of numerical invariants, which is common especially in cases of small geometric genus; the torsion group of a regular surface, isomorphic to the first homology group with integral coefficients, carries information that the numerical invariants $c_1^2$ and $\chi$ do not.

-Studies on surfaces of general type from the view point of the torsion groups are well-known for cases of vanishing geometric genus (see, e.g., \cite[p.\ 237]{complexsurf}).
+Studies on surfaces of general type done using the torsion groups are well-known for cases of vanishing geometric genus (see, e.g., Barth-Peters-Van de Ven \cite[p.\ 237]{complexsurf}).
 In those studies, they tried to determine the structures of surfaces with given isomorphism classes of the torsion groups.
-There are, however, some other cases of numerical invariants for which similar stories have been successfully developed.
+There are, however, some other cases of numerical invariants for which similar studies have been successfully developed.
 Consider the case $c_1^2 = 2\chi -2$.
-In this case, by \cite{on2chi-2}, the orders of the torsion groups do not exceed $2$, and the Euler characteristics $\chi$'s for the cases of non-trivial torsion do not exceed $5$.
-Complete descriptions for the surfaces with non-trivial torsion with $\chi =2$, $3$, $4$, and $5$ are given in respectively \cite{pg1k2=2'}, \cite{on2chi-2}, \cite{withtorsion}, and \cite{on2chi-2}.
-We remark that, even in cases of vanishing geometric genus, complete descriptions are known only for a small number of classes.
+In this case, by Ciliberto-Mendes Lopes \cite{on2chi-2}, the orders of the torsion groups do not exceed $2$, and the Euler characteristics $\chi$'s for the cases of non-trivial torsion do not exceed $5$.
+Complete descriptions for the surfaces with non-trivial torsion with $\chi =2$, $3$, $4$, and $5$ are given in Catanese-Debarre \cite{pg1k2=2'}, Ciliberto-Mendes Lopes \cite{on2chi-2}, Bartalesi-Catanese \cite{withtorsion}, and Ciliberto-Mendes Lopes \cite{on2chi-2} respectively.
+We remark that even in cases of vanishing geometric genus, complete descriptions are known only for a small number of classes.